verveguy/mcp_fusion360_docs/README.md

 PORT=8080 uv run fusion360_docs_server_web.py
 ```

 By default, the web server only binds to localhost.
-To server to all network adapters:
+To serve on all network adapters:

 ```bash
 HOST=0.0.0.0 uv run fusion360_docs_server_web.py